Encharted Cook

 • 📖 Recipe

-Over the years I've tinkered with the recipe and made it many ways.
+Over the years, I've tinkered with this recipe and made it many ways.
 All mayo, no mayo.
 Fresh peas, frozen peas.
 Worcestershire sauce, hot sauce.
 Every version has been delicious.
-But for me simple has always been best.

-It's a pretty simple recipe and is fast to make.
-Mix the dressing which contains pantry and fridge staples.
-Then add thawed frozen peas and savory ingredients to complement them, which for this version are bacon, red onion, and tomato.
+It's a pretty simple salad recipe that doubles as a side dish.
+Plus, it is fast to make.
+Making it is like assembling a Classic Potato Salad.
+Mix the dressing, which contains pantry and fridge staples.
+Then add thawed frozen peas and savory ingredients to complement them; for this version, those are bacon, red onion, and tomato.
+Sound delicious?
+Great!

 Here's what you need to make this Pea Salad with Bacon: